 - Minimum speed for effective steering.

 - Turning radius at different speeds.

 - Response to steering at low speeds.

 - Accelerating and deceleration rates.

 - Time and distance to bring the boat to a stop at different speeds.

-- Control of the boat using both engines in close quarters.
+- Control of the boat in close quarters.

+- Time required to bring the boat on plane.